Oerml/Vanderbilt-Cybesecurity-Bootcamp/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly redundant, in addition to restricting traffic to the network.
-- Loab balncers protect the system from DDoS attacks by shiffting attack traffic, and a jump box is to give access to the user from a single node that can be secured and monitored
+- Load balancers protect the system from DDoS attacks by shifting attack traffic, and a jump box is to give access to the user from a single node that can be secured and monitored

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.
 - Filebeat watches for logfiles/locations and collects log events